khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 gloat over your demise and ridicule you, will inherit it, while the guilty conscience remains yours alone.”
 [See _Mukhtār min Kalām al-Ḥukamāʾ al-Arbaʿa al-Akābir_ in _Dimitri Gutas: Greek Wisdom Literature in Arabic Translation.
-A study of the Graeco--Arabic Gnomologia_, (New Haven: American Oriental Society, 1975) p.\ 129.
+A study of the Graeco--Arabic Gnomologia_ (New Haven: American Oriental Society, 1975), p.\ 129.

 245. If you take pride in your beauty, think of the harm it gives rise to, which we would be ashamed to put into words.
 You yourself will be ashamed of